 - Interpreting PHP software

-Codebase and Database are the two code sets used by every Drupal websites.
-One gets files and folders when they download Drupal.
-These folders and files are called as Codebase.
+Codebase and Database are the two code sets used by every Drupal website.
+One gets files and folders when one downloads Drupal.
+These folders and files are called Codebase.
 These files manage and create all of the website’s content.
-Database store the content.
-One can make a duplicate or move the Drupal site by copying these codes.
-With Drupal it’s easy to upload; edit any type of content in web-based applications.
+The database stores the content.
+One can duplicate or move the Drupal site by copying these codes.
+It’s easy to upload; edit any content in web-based applications.

 What is Drupal Good For?

-Flexibility along with simplicity is what separates Drupal from other CMS.
-Its Modular approach of site building makes it easy to understand for newcomers who need both simplicity and flexibility.
-It is acting as both the Content management system and content management framework for the user.
-Whether its an online store or news site, one can create a great website by combining the right module.
-Moving from ‘many to many’ to ‘one to many’, helps its users to create content and interact with each other.
+Flexibility, along with simplicity, is what separates Drupal from other CMS.
+Its Modular approach to site building makes it easy to understand for newcomers who need both simplicity and flexibility.
+It acts as the user’s Content management system and content management framework.
+Whether it’s an online store or a news site, one can create a great website by combining the right module.
+Moving from ‘many to many’ to ‘one to many, helps its users create content and interact.
 Designed from the ground up, it can delegate content creation and site administration to users.
 After defining user permission, everyone can start collaborating in Drupal.